Fitness and Complexity in Two Mode Networks

 \[ \mathbf{s}^C(q) = \frac{\mathbf{s}^C(q)}{\left\langle\mathbf{s}^C(q)\right\rangle} \tag{4}\]

-Where \(\left\langle \mathbf{s} \right\rangle\) is the Euclidean vector norm, and the continue iterating until the differences between the vectors across successive iterations is minimal.
+Where \(\left\langle \mathbf{s} \right\rangle\) is the Euclidean vector norm, and the process continues iterating until the differences between the vectors across successive iterations are minimal.

 So far, this is what we covered before.
-What Tacchella et al. (2012) propose is to substitute Equation 2 above with:
+What Tacchella et al. (2012) propose is to substitute above with:

 \[ s^C_j(q) = \left[\sum_i\mathbf{A}_{ij}\left(s^R_i(q-1)\right)^{-1}\right]^{-1} \tag{5}\]

-Which means that first (inner parentheses) we take the reciprocal of the row-mode nodes’ status scores, sum them across column-mode nodes (such that column-mode nodes that connect to low-status row-mode nodes get a big score), and then take the reciprocal of the reciprocal to get back to a measure of status for column-mode nodes.
-This non-linear transformation heavily discounts the status scores assigned to column-mode nodes whenever they connect to lower status row-mode nodes.
-Tacchella et al. (2012) also change the normalization step, using the mean value of the vector in denominator of Equation 3, and Equation 4.
+Which means that first (inner parentheses), we take the reciprocal of the row-mode nodes’ status scores, sum them across column-mode nodes (such that column-mode nodes that connect to low-status row-mode nodes get a big score), and then take the reciprocal of the reciprocal to get back to a measure of status for column-mode nodes.
+This non-linear transformation heavily discounts the status scores assigned to column-mode nodes when they connect to lower-status row-mode nodes.
+Tacchella et al. (2012) also change the normalization step, using the mean value of the vector in the denominator of and .

-That means that the “complexity” (i.e., status score) of a product cannot be derived simply taking a summary (e.g., sum or average) of the status score of the countries that produce it, because high-status countries engage in both high and low-status forms of production.
-However, knowing that a product is produced by a low-status country is more informative (and should weigh more significantly in the determination of a product’s status score) because low-status countries only produce low-status products.
+That means that the “complexity” (i.e., status score) of a product cannot be derived simply by taking a summary (e.g., sum or average) of the status scores of the countries that produce it, because high-status countries engage in both high and low-status forms of production.
+However, knowing that a product is produced by a low-status country is more informative (and should weigh more heavily in determining a product’s status score) because low-status countries produce only low-status products.

 Applying the same reasoning to the aforementioned case of persons and groups (Breiger 1974), an equivalent situation would go as follows.
 Imagine there is a set of prestigious women and a set of prestigious events that only the prestigious women attend.
 However, prestigious women are also endowed with a spirit of noblesse oblige, which means that the most prestigious of them also attend low-prestige events.